Blog

 Snyk

-Snyk is one of the most widely adopted AppSec tools, known for its strong developer experience and broad ecosystem.
+Snyk is one of the most widely adopted SCA tools, known for its strong developer experience and broad ecosystem.
+It cross-references project dependencies with the national vulnerability database.

 Key capabilities